Andrew-code2020/MS2/README.md

     - Climate (Button)
     - Wildlife (Button)
   - Sport (Heading)
     - GAA (Button)
     - Soccer (Button)
     - Rugby (Button)
   - Culture (Heading)
     - Music (Button)
     - Language (Button)
     - Science (Button)

 #### Explore Ireland page:

 Explore Ireland page

 - Go to the "Explore Ireland" page
-- Verify that when you hover the cursor over the cards on the left hand side that cards turn over and reveal which location is matched to the google map markers visible on the map on right hand side
+- Verify that when you hover the cursor over the cards on the left hand side that cards turn over and reveal which location is matched to the google map markers visible on the map on the right hand side of the page
-- You may verify that information is different on each card
+- You may verify that the information is different on each card

 - Go to the "Explore Ireland" page
 - Verify that when you hover the cursor over the cards on the left hand side that cards turn over and reveal which location is matched to the google map markers visible on the map on right hand side